pbgl/Dashboard-Prototype/README.rst

 Creating the data tables
 -------------------------

-Prerequisite is a vcf/bcf file that has been run through SnpEeff to annotated the variant's effects (http://snpeff.sourceforge.net/).
+Prerequisite is a vcf/bcf file that has been run through SnpEeff to annotate the variant's effects (http://snpeff.sourceforge.net/).
 On such annotated vcf/bcf file run the parser script like so:

 .. code-block:: bash